Guide · Loop a video on Mac

 100% offline, nothing uploadedYesYesYesUploads your clip

-PriceFree during betaFreeFreeFree + upsell
+PriceFree tier + one-time $129FreeFreeFree + upsell

 QuickTime only loops during playback (it doesn't save a looped file); iMovie means copy-pasting the clip over and over; online loopers upload your footage.
 For a looped file with an exact count, Crisp does it locally.